Press / reviewers

 Chronicle 2046

-Awakening, reset, and the first fragile architecture of an artificial self.
+Cold start, reset, and the first rough architecture of an artificial self.

 Chronicle 2146 cover